California State University, Northridge: University Library

+All library materials are housed in the University Library, a 234712 sqft facility.
+The library maintains its own AS/RS (Automated Storage and Retrieval System) with the capacity of 1.7 million volumes.

 The University Library has a physical collection containing 1.3 million volumes, of which over one million are books, and over 245,000 bound periodical volumes.
 The library subscribes to over 84,000 online journals, 200 online databases and more than 500,000 ebooks.
 The microform collection contains 3.1 million pieces.
 There are over 14,000 sound recordings and over 60,000 film and video recordings.
-The Special Collections & Archives section of the University Library has a large collection of materials on Human Sexuality—possibly the "second largest private collection on human sexuality" behind the Kinsey Institute.
-In addition, the Teacher Curriculum Center provides a circulating collection of curricular materials for education students and local educators.
+The Special Collections & Archives section of the University Library has possibly the "second largest private collection on human sexuality" after the Kinsey Institute.

 In 2019, CSUN president Dianne F. Harrison appointed a campus committee to investigate whether the Oviatt Library should be renamed due to allegations of racism.
-In fall 2020, the Oviatt Library Advisory Working Group presented its findings to President Harrison, the Associated Students Senate, and the CSUN Faculty Senate, recommending that the name of Delmar T. Oviatt be removed from the University Library.
-After approval from CSU Chancellor Timothy White, the name was changed to University Library in December 2020.
+They recommended that the name of be removed and the name was changed to University Library in December 2020.